BA100: 22. First Class

 Whilst many airlines have withdrawn First Class altogether, BA looks set to retain the cabin, albeit on fewer routes and with fewer seats.

-The first deliveries of Airbus A350-1000 aircraft do not feature First Class.
+New Airbus A350-1000 aircraft do not feature First Class.
 As these are replacing Boeing 747 aircraft this inevitably means that First Class will come off some routes.
 Boeing 777-200 aircraft are also being reconfigured to reduce the number of First seats from 14 to 8.
-Future deliveries of Boeing 787-10 and 777-9 aircraft are expected to feature First Class.
+Future deliveries of Boeing 787-10 and 777-9 aircraft feature First Class.

 The cabin does serve a purpose in offering an “aspirational reward” to members of the Executive Club and incentives for corporate customers such as complimentary upgrades to First Class on certain types of tickets.